Regan298/Disaster-Master/Documentation/FinalReport.md

 | Reviewing Scenario        | Jul 16 - Oct 1  |
 | Polishing/Testing/Closure | Sep 17 - Nov 1  |

 There are two main discrepancy's between the planned schedule and the actual schedule.
 The first is the CI/CD Pipeline.
 The team underestimated the work required for this aspect of the project particularly as CD was never apart of this project scope hence given a low priority for the team over trimester 1.
 So come trimester 2, the team is given a new project team member who was then naturally assigned the role of CD , as they claimed they were competent in this field.
 However, now come the mid tri break, little objective work has been contributed towards CD by this new Team member.
-Therefore, another team member took it upon themselves to deploy over the mid trimester break, as they realized that this project aspect was severely lacking, which resulted from the team poorly managing this.
+Therefore, another team member took it upon themselves to deploy over the mid trimester break, as they realised that this project aspect was severely lacking, which resulted from the team poorly managing this.
 As well as the new team member explicitly refusing to perform their assigned task.
 Therefore, this explains why this discrepancy occurred.

 The second discrepancy was regarding the review aspect of this product.
-The main reasons for this were that the Team had performed a poor job at upskilling team members about how this project functions.
+The main reasons for this were that other features took longer than expected to develop, and that the Team had performed a poor job at upskilling team members about how this project functions.
 This then resulted in the team member essentially assigned to this epic having little understanding as to what was required of them and rightly so.
 Therefore, towards the end of the schedule this project aspect was not developed productively and hence its due date had to be pushed back which was not planned for.

 ## 5. Delivered Expenditure

 Originally the project had no budget.
 There were no foreseen costs.

-However, in order to set up a pipeline to continuously deploy for demonstration.
-The team used Heroku.
+However, in order to set up a pipeline to continuously deploy for demonstration the team used Heroku as an external host.
 This cost totaled to $21 for 2 months of use.

 ## 6. Project Self-Assessment